cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P4: "So we would like if we want to do comparative studies to inform maybe the choice of a library or compiler, we would look at multiple measurements of that.
 And also multiple measurements across different of these input parameters, for example, to see how the behavior and others is changing, in particular, how the performance might improve or degrade, according to that."
   - P4: "for example, they have an instrumentation solution that looks particularly at higher libraries, not so much CPU counters, and we ran into similar analysts problem there because we are dealing with multi dimensional data.
 And then we have to slice and cut through the data to get like a view that allows for fair comparisons."
   - P4: "So in that sense, if we are looking at studying performance, for compute optimization, for example, then we will typically try to construct an ensemble that has varying parameters, and would construct the instrumentation so that we are not capturing things that are subject to resource to too much noise or to share resources."
+  - P5 also trying to recall performance metrics
   - P6: "basically, the study of performance on different machines"
   - P6: "Essentially, some of the questions were, how much noise do we see in those different runs?
 Is there are the runs on AWS more noisy?
 And then also comparing the performance?
 So if you have essentially comparable hardware, you know, on pram, and then in the clouds, do you get the same performance?"
+  - P6 evokes model by trying to recall actual results, or at least draw similar graphs to what they have seen.
+Grounding their choices in prior knowledge.

 #### Goal Oriented Data Descriptions

   - P9: "One is aggregation, which would basically give you a, well, a profile that you normally get out of applications that we look at where we aggregating things . . .
 And then we're testing that run